 How to Choose a Stage Name You Won’t Regret

-Do all singers need a stage name?
+Do all singers need a to choose a stage name?

 #1 Create a persona and choose a name to match

 For some singers, it can make all the difference; reportedly, David Jones was incredibly shy, but you would never know it watching him perform as David Bowie.